-A group of specialists from the LRB JINR and the Center for Medical Radiology (Obninsk) performed studies of the effectiveness of the proposed method in the treatment of melanoma. a group of animals (mice) was inoculated with a melanoma tumor and the tumor was irradiated with protons at the Bragg peak in the group with and without drug administration.
-On day 30, control animals died without irradiation.
-On day 40, both groups of irradiated animals are alive and differences in the size of tumors in the groups: proton irradiation and proton irradiation + the drug reaches ~ $2.5 \div 3.4$ times (Fig.1).
+A group of specialists from the LRB JINR and the Center for Medical Radiology (Obninsk) performed studies of the effectiveness of the proposed method in the treatment of melanoma.
+A group of animals (mice) was inoculated with a melanoma tumor and the tumor was irradiated with protons at the Bragg peak in the group with and without drug administration.
+On day 30, control animals without irradiation and without drug administration died.
+On day 40, both groups of irradiated animals with and without drug administration were alive and differences were found in the size of tumors relative to the two groups: with proton irradiation + drug administration the size was \sim 2.5-3.4 times smaller than with proton irradiation only, as shown in the figure below.